 Recuperation has been more painful than expected.
 I actually thought I could go home the day of the surgery.
 My doctor gave me *the look* of course, and when I was wheeled out of the operating theatre and regained consciousness, I knew he was absolutely right that I definitely needed to stay in!

 Anyway, prior to my surgery, I was baking a lot of bread rolls - because I chanced upon this wonderful recipe from Page 24 of How to Make Bread by Emmanuel Hadjiandreou.
-I borrowed a copy from the library and am bent on trying out many recipes from it.
 I highly recommend this book!

 Unfortunately I had no freezer space to freeze bread for post-surgery enjoyment.
 Breast milk storage had to take priority!